ziazek/rock-paper-scissors/README.markdown

 Step 2. build a player that tries to use statistics to find which object the opponent favours, and whether there are any repetitive patterns.

-Step 3. build a player that follows the rules on [World RPS Society](http://worldrps.com/advanced-rps/sample-page/)
+Step 3. build a player that follows the rules on [World RPS Society](http://worldrps.com/advanced-rps/sample-page/) ?

 ## Results

 ## Review

+It's hard to beat a random player.

+The author recommends building 'cheater' players that rewrite others' #choose methods as an exercise.

 ## License